Wapply/obsidian-quick-file-name/README.md

-# obsidian-quick-file-name
+# ✨ Quick File Name ✨

-This plugin for Obsidian generates a note with a random string as its name.
+This plugin for Obsidian generates a note with a random string as its name. 📝

-## Usage
+## Usage 🚀

 After installing the plugin, you can generate a new random note by following these steps:

-1. Press `Ctrl + r` or use the **New Random Note** icon in the ribbon.
+1. Press `Ctrl + r` or use the **New Random Note** icon in the ribbon. 🎲
-2. A new note will be created with a randomly generated name.
+2. A new note will be created with a randomly generated name. 🎉

-## Settings
+## Settings ⚙️

 The plugin provides the following settings to customize the generated note name: